Resignation Letter Due to Travelling Abroad (14 Samples)

 Keep a positive tone

 Finally, make sure you’re honest about the fact that you’re resigning because of a relocation.
 Don’t allow your employers to come to a false conclusion by not stating the real reason, as this will only lead to miscommunication and unnecessary tension.
-Ultimately, your employer will be much more open to honest communication and be more understanding if you explain to them exactly what is the motive behind your departure.
+Ultimately, your employer will be much more open to honest communication and more understanding if you explain to them exactly the motive behind your departure.

 Be brief and direct